 2. Locate the Unarchiver zip file in your downloads folder.
 Click to unzip it, and then click on the icon to install.

 3. Locate the CloudReady file that you downloaded earlier, right click it, and selection "Open with" and then "The Unarchiver" option.

-4. Once the file is extracted, the result will be a file called cloudready-free, with a ".bin" extension.
+4. Once the file is extracted, the result will be a file ending in ".bin" extension.
 In the next steps, you will use the Chromebook Recovery Utility to turn the .bin file into a CloudReady USB installer.